Skip to main content

 Why Google Hotel Ads Matters

-Google Hotel Ads matters because hotel booking behavior is highly comparative.
+Hotel booking behavior is highly comparative.

 Travelers rarely book blindly.
-They compare prices, locations, reviews, amenities, cancellation policies, room types, and booking channels before making a decision.
-Even when a traveler already knows the hotel name, they may still compare the direct website against OTAs before booking.
+They compare prices, locations, reviews, amenities, cancellation policies, room types, loyalty benefits, and booking channels before making a decision.

 That creates a critical moment.